Pandademic/tsdm/README.md

 - `update` <- run a git pull on the current dotfiles.
 Accepts: nothing
 - `get` <- get a new set of dotfiles , replacing the old one.Accepts: A URL including https.Ex:`https://github.com/pandademic/tsdm-example`
 - `sync` <- sync the dotfiles to the correct locations.
 Accepts: nothing
+## Installation
+You have 2 choices:
+- Build it yourself.We use[task](https://taskfile.dev/), instead of make

+- Download a prebuild binary from github releases.

 ## Licence